Schedule Consultation

 Does The Age Of The Roof Affect The Cost Of Insurance?

+U.S. roof claims costs reached $30-$35 billion in 2024, an increase of 25-30% since 2022.
 The age of your roof will affect the cost of your homeowner’s insurance.
 Many insurers won’t cover roofs older than 20 years, and some not over 15 years, due to the higher risk of damage associated with their age.
 This often results in higher premiums and limited coverage based on the roof’s original cost.

 Learn The Age Of Your Roof With The Experts At All Around Roofing, Siding, & Gutters